Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Introduction

 \subsection{Literature Review}

-We propose a branch-and-bound algorithm that solves Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion} to provable optimality at scale.
-To develop such an algorithm, we require three ingredients.
-First, a strategy for recursively partitioning the solution space.
-Second, a technique for generating high-quality convex relaxations which provide strong lower bounds on each partition.
-Third, a local optimization strategy for quickly obtaining locally optimal solutions in a given partition.
-To put our contribution into context, we now review all three aspects of the relevant literature and refer to \citet{udell2016generalized, nguyen2019low, MPCO_2021} for general overviews of low-rank optimization:
+We propose a branch-and-bound algorithm that solves Problem \eqref{eq:rco_matrix_completion} to provable optimality at scale.
+To develop this algorithm, we require three ingredients: a strategy for recursively partitioning the solution space; a technique for generating high-quality convex relaxations on each partition; and a local optimization strategy for quickly obtaining good solutions in a given partition.
+To put our contribution into context, we now review all three aspects of the relevant literature and refer to \cite{udell2016generalized, MPCO_2021} for overviews of low-rank optimization.